YELLOW FEVER vaccination is not

-Here the intake of malaria tablets, as discussed below, is advised.
+Here the intake of of malaria tablets, as discussed below, is advised.

 in the rest of the country (including the Andaman and Nicobar islands).
 Here the measures against mosquito bites during sunset and sunrise should be applied.
 In case of fever, malaria should always be considered and a doctor consulted.
 In case of adventurous travel with stays in primitive conditions at the countryside the traveller can choose

-(1 tablet daily from 1 day before departure until 7 days after returning home or after leaving the risk area) OR DOXYCYCLINE
+: 1 tablet daily from 1 day before departure until 7 days after leaving the risk area

-(1 tablet daily from 1 day before departure until 4 weeks after returning home or after leaving the risk area; in some cases a tolerance test during a few days is necessary) OR LARIAM®
+: 1 tablet daily from 1 day before departure until 4 weeks after leaving the risk area; in some cases a tolerance test during a few days is necessary

-(1 tablet once a week, from 2-3 weeks before departure until 4 weeks after returning home or after leaving the risk area) are the first-choice antimalaria drugs.
+(LARIAM®): 1 tablet once a week, from 2-3 weeks before departure until 4 weeks after leaving the risk area.